Expand All | Collapse All

 Dr. Raimo serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

 - New York Regional Association of Internal Medicine Educators, Board of Directors, without compensation.

 Dr. Robertson is an adult hospitalist at Munson Medical Center in Traverse City, Michigan.
 She is also serves as the Clinical Liaison for iNDIGO Health Partners, a multi-site physician-owned hospitalist company, where she works on quality improvement and administrative hospitalist projects.

 Previously, she was the medical director for the hospitalist program at Northern Hospital of Surry County, a community hospital in Mount Airy, North Carolina.
 Prior to becoming a hospitalist, she spent five years as a primary care internist providing both inpatient and outpatient care to patients in rural North Carolina.

 Dr. Robertson is a member of the American Board of Internal Medicine Internal Medicine Board Exam Committee.
 She is board certified in Internal Medicine.

 She received an English degree with honors from Duke University in 1995.
 She received her medical degree from Michigan State University College of Human Medicine in 1999, where she was also inducted into Alpha Omega Alpha honor society.
 Dr. Robertson completed her internal medicine residency at Wake Forest University Baptist Medical Center in Winston-Salem, North Carolina in 2002.

-As of July 2017, Dr. Robertson reported no external relationships.
+As of March 2019, Dr. Robertson reported the following external relationships:

 Rosechelle M. Ruggiero, MD